Skip to content

 • Coordinating medical and forensic experts to establish causation and damages

-• Calculating full economic and non-economic losses
+• Calculating full economic and non-economic losses, including medical bills, lost wages, and funeral costs

-• Handling all insurance communications and negotiations
+• Handling all insurance company communications and negotiations to ease the financial burden on your family

 • Preparing your case for trial when necessary

 With wrongful death claims in Florida, you typically have two years from the date of death to file.
-Our Miami injury attorneys will confirm deadlines, map the timeline, and protect your rights every step of the way.
+Our Miami personal injury attorneys will confirm deadlines, map the timeline, and protect your rights every step of the way.

 Schedule your free case evaluation with the team at Bernstein & Maryanoff, Injury Attorneys, to learn more today.